adobe/xdm/CONTRIBUTING.md

 * `meta:extensible`: see above, to describe schemas that allow custom properties
 * `meta:auditable`: for schemas that have created and last modified dates
+* `meta:descriptors`: to annotate schemas with additional metadata (see Schema Descriptors above)
 * `meta:enum`: for known values in enums, strings, and as property keys

 ## Writing Styleguides